-Mormon leaders have been very clear to differentiate between the two results of the atonement.
-For one, all humans–because of their past obedience in the Preexistence–will be resurrected to one of three kingdoms of glory.
+LDS leaders have been very clear to differentiate between the two results of the atonement.
+For one, all humans–because of their past obedience in the preexistence–will be resurrected to one of three kingdoms of glory.
 A church manual explains,

 Through the Atonement, Jesus Christ redeems all people from the effects of the Fall.
 All people who have ever lived on the earth and who ever will live on the earth will be resurrected and brought back into the presence of God to be judged (see 2 Nephi 2:5–10; Helaman 14:15–17).
 Through the Savior’s gift of mercy and redeeming grace, we will all receive the gift of immortality and live forever in glorified, resurrected bodies (True to the Faith: A Gospel Reference, 2004, p.
 18).